 Since inception, the major focus of the Garrison has been the establishment and support of a youth pipe and drum squad.
 In addition to piping and drumming tuition, the squad is schooled in Canadian history, particularly as it relates to the period when the Regiment served in Canada.
 The squad also receives 18th century drill and musketry instruction, to support the fielding of a Black Powder Drill team, using replica Brown Bess flintlock muskets.
 The squad competes at annual Highland Games in Calgary, Canmore, Red Deer and Okotoks and performs at Heritage Park on Canada Day.

-The youth squad uses rehearsal space for music and drill, courtesy of The Military Museums in Calgary.
+The youth squad uses rehearsal space for music, dance, history and drill, courtesy of The Military Museums in Calgary.

 The Garrison consists of two separate and distinct legal organizations: The Old 78th Fraser’s Highlanders (Fort Calgary) Historical Trust (the “Trust”) and The Old 78th Fraser Highlander’s (Fort Calgary) Historical Society (the “Society).